DistrictDataLabs/yellowbrick/docs/api/features/index.rst

 zoom and filter and explore the relationships between their instances and between dimensions.

-At the moment we have three feature analysis visualizers implemented:
+At the moment we have five feature analysis visualizers implemented:

 -  :doc:`rankd`: rank single and pairs of features to detect covariance
 -  :doc:`radviz`: plot data points along axes ordered around a circle to detect separability
--  :doc:`pcoords`: plot instances as lines along vertical axes to detect clusters
+-  :doc:`pcoords`: plot instances as lines along vertical axes to detect classes or clusters
 -  :doc:`pca`: project higher dimensions into a visual space using PCA
 -  :doc:`scatter`: plot instances by selecting subsets of features